-Bartlett Sher’s Lincoln Center Theater production is set to transfer with cast members Kelli O’Hara, who won a Tony Award for her role as Anna, and Ken Watanbe, who made his Broadway debut in the musical.
+Bartlett Sher’s Lincoln Center Theater production is set to transfer with cast members Kelli O’Hara, who won a Tony Award for her role as Anna, and Ken Watanabe, who made his Broadway debut in the musical.
 The production will begin previews at the Palladium form 21st June 2018, booking until 4th August.

 The musical is about Anna, an English teacher who is employed by the King of Siam in an effort to try and modernize his country, but their relationship and its conflicts takes its toll.
 The score includes the well-known numbers “Something Wonderful”, “I Whistle a Happy Tune”, “I Have Dreamed” and “Shall We Dance?”.